GabrielDougherty/edinboro-gitlab-assignment/docs/quickstart.md

 Getting Help
 ------------

-To see the available arguments for a command, simply type the command without arguments.
+To see descriptions of the available arguments for a command, call the command with the `--help` flag.

-For example, typing `python3 create-class.py` lists the arguments for the `create-class` script.
+For example, typing `python3 create-class.py --help` provides the argument descriptions for the `create-class` script.

 Authentication
 --------------